flatpickles/sketchbook/README.md

 Params WIP:

 -   sections
--   grid layout!
 -   file inputs?
 -   styles:
     -   number: separate slider & field, or same?
     -   numeric array: compact is two per line
     -   string: color options
     -   MIDI map: for numeric & boolean params,
+-   Array params: use a grid layout for longform (full width) vs compact (half width / side by side) display styles
 -   component tests
 -   hover text?
+-   Param UI
+    -   Option to reset to default/preset value
+    -   Lock parameter value (?)
+    -   Numeric params
+        -   Option to randomize within range
+        -   Type in value (when slider is visible?)

 Todo / WIP notes:

 -   Clicking a group or project list item should scroll it fully into view.
--   How can I use the same input components within array parameters?
-Use a grid layout for longform (full width) vs compact (half width / side by side) display styles.
 -   Read through old notes and absorb in design doc
 -   Optional explicit route name (vs. just using the filename/key)
 -   Better error messaging for config file parsing throughout
--   "trigger" mode for global parameter updates - wait until button click?
 -   "animated" mode for sketches: call update with animation frame request
 -   Show a project's groups on right panel
 -   Make old style possible via theme config (or something like it)
 -   When changing param defaults (assigned in file) what happens?
 Especially with local storage... param default vals will get confusing...

--   Param UI
-    -   Option to reset to default/preset value
-    -   Lock parameter value (?)
-    -   Numeric params
-        -   Option to randomize within range
-        -   Type in value (when slider is visible?)

 MVP stretch goals: